Skip to main content

 Abstract

-This IBM® Redpaper Redbooks® publication provides a broad explanation of data protection through encryption and IBM Z® pervasive encryption with a focus on IBM z/OS® data set encryption.
-It describes how the various hardware and software components interact in a z/OS data set encryption environment.
+This IBM® Redbooks® publication provides a broad explanation of data protection through encryption and IBM Z® pervasive encryption with a focus on IBM z/OS® data set encryption.

 In addition, this book concentrates on the planning and preparing of the environment and offers implementation, configuration, and operational examples that can be used in z/OS data set encryption environments.

-This publication is intended for IT architects, system programmer, and security administrators who plan for, deploy, and manage security on the Z platform.
+This publication is intended for IT managers, IT architects, system programmer, and security administrators who plan for, deploy, and manage security on the Z platform.
 The reader is expected to have a basic understanding of IBM Z security concepts.

 Table of Contents